tadeeek/tadeeek/README.md

 ## Hi there 👋

-I am a Java Developer with one year of professional experience which I gained by participating in application development process from scratch which was performed using Agile development methodology.
+My name is Paweł and I am a Java Developer with one year of professional experience which I gained by participating in application development process from scratch which was performed using Agile development methodology.
 I also have basic understanding of frontend technologies such as React and Angular.
 I consider myself as good team player with excellent problem solving skills.
 Passionate about clean code.

 ## Java related projects: